 When someone has a panic problem they will also have problems with anxiety.
-The most common type of anxiety I am asked for help with is social anxiety, which is basically a fear of being judged, rejected, criticised, laughed at, or humiliated by others.
-Someone with social anxiety will tend to spend a fair amount of time worrying about what others are thinking about them.
+The most common type of anxiety I am asked for help with is social anxiety.
+This is basically a fear of others judging, rejecting, criticising, laughing at, or humiliating us.
+As a result, we will tend to spend a fair amount of time worrying about what others are thinking about them.

 Almost as common as social anxiety is general anxiety or ‘generalised anxiety disorder’, GAD for short.
-This is a more or less constant anxious feeling people have without a specific cause – they just feel ‘edgy’ a lot of the time without knowing why.
-They have a sense of ‘something bad about to happen.
-They may worry about a lot of things.
-They may even refer to themselves as ‘an anxious person’ or say things like ‘I am a worrier, I can’t help it’ or ‘It’s just the way I am’. none of those statements are true though, because this is NOT something people have to live with or they can’t change – they aren’t ‘anxious people’, they are people who feel anxious or panicky when it’s not necessary or appropriate, and THAT can be changed.
+This is a more or less constant anxious feeling we have without a specific cause.
+We just feel ‘edgy’ a lot of the time without knowing why.
+There’s often a sense of ‘something bad about to happen.
+We may worry about a lot of things.
+Sometimes, we may even call ourselves ‘an anxious person’ or say things like ‘I am a worrier, I can’t help it’ or ‘It’s just the way I am’.
+None of those statements are true though.
+This is NOT something we have to live with or we can’t change.
+We aren’t ‘anxious people’.
+We just FEEL anxious or panicky when it’s not necessary or appropriate, and we can change that.

 What Causes Anxiety?

 A dysregulated nervous system causes inner discomfort and that sense of ‘something bad about to happen’.
-Often people will not even be aware that they have any inner discomfort or dysregulation, because the way they feel inside is their ‘normal’.
+Often we will not even be aware that we have any inner discomfort or dysregulation, because the way we feel inside is our ‘normal’.

 What Causes Panic?